nicolaspenagos/julimarketing-focus-group-androidnode/README.md

 # julimarketing-focus-group-androidnode
 Simple two-node application that uses the Firebase SDK as a means of posting questions from the web node that will be answered by users in the android node.
-This is the Android Node repository.
+This is the android node repository.

 Users can rate the questions from 1 to 10 and the average can be seen in real time.
 In addition, the questions are stored in a history with their grade.